Learn essential candlestick patterns to identify market trends, reversals, and strategic entry/exit points in trading.

 Color Green/White or Red/Black Signals bullish or bearish movement

 By analyzing these elements, traders can interpret market sentiment based on body size and shadow length.
+Consider confirming patterns with Oscillator Matrix docs to gauge trend and money flow context.

 Interpreting Market Sentiment with Candlesticks